elijahdaniel/calculator/README.md

 # Javascript Calculator

-This is a simple web app calculator, that has the same functionality as a normal calculator, and also gets floating point numbers.
+This is a simple web calculator that allows your to work with floating point and whole numbers.